utelle/wxpdfdoc/readme.md

 ### wxGTK

-When building on an autoconf-based system (like Linux/GNU-based systems), the first setp is to recreate the configure script doing:
+When building on an autoconf-based system (like Linux/GNU-based systems), the first step is to recreate the configure script doing:

 ```
   autoreconf